NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Limitations and Future Work

 Instead of using a 4D parameterization, lower-dimensional parameterization for specific applications can also be used.
 For example, in the work of concentric mosaic~\cite{shum1999rendering}, by constraining camera motion to planar concentric circles, all input image rays are indexed in three parameters.
 By adopting this parameterization, a more compact representation of the scene can be achieved, which potentially runs even faster than a 4D parameterization.

+{Free-viewpoint video can be a straightforward extension of NeuLF from static scenes to dynamic ones.
+In the future, we would like to explore the possibility of including time in the formulation following \cite{li2021neural}}.

 Although our simplified NeLF model can significantly improve the rendering speed compared with NeRF, it also has the limitations when it comes to 3D scene structure recovery.
-In the future, we would like to extend our work to reconstruct the surface from the reconstructed light field by using existing approaches such as Shape from Light Field (SfLF) techniques~\cite{heber2017neural}.
+In the future, we would like to extend our work to reconstruct the surface by using existing approaches such as Shape from Light Field (SfLF) techniques~\cite{heber2017neural}.